 If you or someone you know and love is struggling, don’t delay.
 Give us a call today to begin the journey to an improved life.

-Charissa is from the U.P. loves being close to friends and family as well as the opportunity to give back to her community.
+Charissa is from the U.P. and loves being close to friends and family, as well as having the opportunity to give back to her community.
 She appreciates that the staff members at the clinic take pride in their work and put patients first.
 The staff is a fun group of professionals to collaborate and coordinate care with.